ZkAGI/ZkSurfer/README.md

    1. The LLM believes the task is complete.
 Instead of an action, the LLM can return an indication that it believes the user's task is complete based on the state of the DOM and the action history up to this point.
    2. The user stopped the task's execution.
 The user can stop the LLM's execution at any time, without waiting for it to complete.
    3. There was an error.
 ZkSurfer's safety-first architecture causes it to automatically halt execution in the event of an unexpected response.
-4. ZkSurfer executes the action using the [chrome.debugger API](https://developer.chrome.com/docs/extensions/reference/debugger/).
+4. ZkSurfer executes the action using the [chrome.debugger API].
 5. The action is added to the action history and ZkSurfer cycles back to step 1 and parses the updated DOM.
 All prior actions are sent to the LLM as part of the prompt used to determine the next action.
 ZkSurfer can currently complete a maximum of 50 actions for a single task, though in practice most tasks require fewer than 10 actions.